wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 It is also possible to abort editing a route and return to the situation before changes with the &#x274c; button.
 Warning, __all__ the changes will be lost, including modified properties and notes added since the beginning of editing.

+Saving or discarding the modifications can also be done from the contextual menu of the journey.

 <a id="RouteProfile"></a>
 ### Route profile